 “We”, “Us”, “The Company” refers to Profunder Limited, and any of its subsidiaries, parent, affiliates (and their respective parents and subsidiary companies), funders, and any professional advisor of the foregoing.

 When we refer to “you” we mean any individual who is a promotor, director, shareholder or beneficial owner of a potential Borrower company or any contact we hold data on in relation to the running or development of our business.

 How we collect information about you and your consent

 We collect personal data when you enquire about a loan as the representative of the potential Borrower Company or when you contact the Company in relation to our business or services we or you provide.

 We may record telephone conversations to verify instructions, resolve complaints and improve our service standards.
 Conversations may also be monitored for training purposes.

-We only collect data about you on the website which you volunteer when you e-mail us or use our online feedback forms.
+We only collect data about you on the website which you volunteer when you e-mail us, submit an application or use our online feedback forms.
 We may collect and process the following data about you:

 When you access our website, your computer’s browser provides us with information such as your IP address, browser type, access time and referring URL which is collected and used to compile statistical data on the use of our website.
 This information may be used to help us to improve our website and the services we offer.